BDC Hamburger Icon

 Open row

-SIP trunking allows any organization to upgrade its offline PBX to an internet-powered business phone system.
+Session initiation protocol (SIP) trunking allows any organization to upgrade its offline PBX to an internet-powered business phone system.
 Managers can use the technology to leverage VoIP’s power to consolidate business communication systems, improve call quality and save money.

-Here are the basics of SIP trunking, how the technology works, and strategies for finding a SIP trunking provider that offers the services your business needs.
+Here are the basics of SIP trunking, how the technology works and strategies for finding a SIP trunking provider that offers the services your business needs.

 What is SIP trunking?